verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ### Metrics sources

 Metrics sources produce metrics and expose them to the Kubernetes Prometheus system using annotations in the pods.
+The metrics annotations may differ slightly depending on the resource type.
-The following is an example of the Prometheus related configuration specified in the `todo-list` application pod:
+The following is an example of the WebLogic Prometheus related configuration specified in the `todo-list` application pod:

 `kubectl describe pod tododomain-adminserver -n todo-list`